dojoengine/book/0.2.0/src/cairo/modules.md

 ## Dojo Modules

-With standardization of Systems and Components we can create a module architecture for Dojo.
+With the standardization of Systems and Components we can create a module architecture for Dojo.
 This allows us to create reusable modules that can be used in any Dojo world.

 ### Module Architecture